How to Ferment Vegetables at Home: Complete Beginner's Guide

 - Trim, don't toss: A small blemish or bruise can be cut away, but avoid anything that shows spreading rot

-- Organic has advantages: Beyond avoiding pesticides and waxes, organic produce often carries a richer population of natural microbes on its skin.
-Since these are the same bacteria that drive fermentation, organic vegetables tend to kickstart the process more easily and sometimes more vigorously
+- Organic has advantages: Beyond avoiding pesticides and waxes, organic produce often carries a richer population of natural microbes on its skin

 - Non-organic works too: Fermentation is still safe and successful with conventionally grown produce.
 Just take extra care: scrub off waxes, peel if necessary, and wash thoroughly to remove residues